nasaza/SurfaceTimeSeries/README.md

 4) Output Structure

-Outputs/ – Final forecast results and supporting figures are saved in this folder.
+Outputs/ – Final forecast results and supporting figures are saved in this folder (created after runnong the first step).

 Data/ – Intermediate results, such as reconstructed functional time series, are stored here.